jmatoga/HealthGuardian/README.md

    - `Images`: the folder to maintain photos/backgrounds

    - `Styles`: the folder to maintain CSS files

+The `test` workspace contains unit, integration and end-to-end tests.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.